 We define total customers as the number of customers we have at the end of each fiscal quarter.
-We define the number of customers we have at the end of each fiscal quarter as the number of accounts with a unique account identifier for which we have an active contract in the period indicated.
+We define the number of customers we have at the end of each fiscal quarter as the number of accounts with a unique account identifier for which we have an active contract at the end of the period indicated.
 Users of our free products are not included in the total customers.
-A single organization with multiple divisions, segments, or subsidiaries is counted as a single customer.
+A single organization with multiple divisions, segments, or subsidiaries is generally counted as a single customer, however, in some cases we may count separate divisions, segments, or subsidiaries as multiple customers in cases where they have separate billing terms.
 Our customer count may also fluctuate due to acquisitions, consolidations, spin-offs, and other market activity.